DSXiangLi/DecryptPrompt/README.md

   - EasyRAG: Efficient Retrieval-Augmented Generation Framework for Automated Network Operations

 ### Other Prompt Engineer(prompt_engineer)
+- Why Prompt Design Matters and Works: A Complexity Analysis of Prompt Search Space in LLMs
 - Prompting_as_Scientific_Inquiry
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models
 - In-Context Instruction Learning